Cartier Square Drill Hall: Architecture

 The building was designed by Thomas Seaton Scott, first chief architect of the Dominion of Canada.
 The building is a rare surviving example of a military training facility built in the immediate post-confederation era when establishing a military presence and asserting the role of the federal government were important government aims.

-Lieutenant Paul Weatherbee (1869-1925), who was appointed Chief Architect and Engineer from 1897-1905, was responsible for overseeing the design and construction of militia and defence buildings in Canada which were not designed by the Department of Public Works, for which Thomas Fuller, Chief Dominion Architect, was responsible.
+Lieutenant Paul Weatherbee (1869–1925), who was appointed Chief Architect and Engineer from 1897 to 1905, was responsible for overseeing the design and construction of militia and defence buildings in Canada which were not designed by the Department of Public Works, for which Thomas Fuller, Chief Dominion Architect, was responsible.
 Weatherbee supervised and inspected militia buildings, and designed munitions stores buildings, often erected adjacent to drill halls.
 The largest of these works was located at the rear of the Cartier Square Drill Hall, measuring 150 × 70 ft, and was used for the storage of weapons, uniforms, and ammunition.